What is Ocean Thermal?

 Clean

-Ocean thermal is a carbon-free resource that emits zero emissions, greenhouse gases, and pollution in its energy conversion and power generation process.
+OTEC is a carbon-free resource that emits zero emissions, greenhouse gases, and pollution during its power generation process.

 Renewable